Beaconstac/Android-SDK/README.md

 12. To monitor beacon regions, configure the `UUID` and `region_identifier`.

-        // set region parameters (UUID and unique region identifier) Beaconstac.getInstance(this)
+        // set region parameters (UUID and unique region identifier) Beaconstac bstacInstance = Beaconstac.getInstance(this);
-	            .setRegionParams("F94DBB23-2266-7822-3782-57BEAC0952AC",
+        bstacInstance.setRegionParams("F94DBB23-2266-7822-3782-57BEAC0952AC",
                 "com.mobstac.beaconstacexample");
-13. Call `startService` on `com.mobstac.beaconstac.core.MSBLEService` in the `onCreate` method of the Application or MainActivity after configuring the `UUID` and `region_identifier` as mentioned in the last step.
-Start the Service in a new thread.
+13. Call `startRangingBeacons` on the `Beaconstac` instance after configuring the params as mentioned in the previous step.

-        // start MSBLEService
+        // start scanning
-        startService(new Intent(this, MSBLEService.class));
+        bstacInstance.startRangingBeacons();
+14. If you want to stop scanning for beacons, call `stopRangingBeacons` on the `Beaconstac` instance.

+        // stop scanning
+        bstacInstance.stopRangingBeacons();
-14. You can find more information and example usage in the `BeaconstacExample` app contained in the `examples` directory of this repo.
+15. You can find more information and example usage in the `BeaconstacExample` app contained in the `examples` directory of this repo.
 Remember to set `organization_id` and `api_key` in `beaconstac.xml`.